-With over 1.2 million acres burned, California’s 2017 fire season was the most destructive year on record … and its deadliest with dozens of lives lost.
+With over 1.8 million acres burned, California’s 2018 fire season was the deadliest and most destructive year on record.

 - Improved land-use planning regarding vegetation near power lines